 These warmer regions produce fuller-bodied wines with a more pronounced fruit-forward profile.

-The use of oak barrels in Chardonnay production introduces additional secondary aromas.
-Oak-aged Chardonnays often carry vanilla, caramel, toasted almonds, butterscotch, and baking spice notes, which add depth and complexity.
+The use of oak barrels introduces additional secondary aromas.
+Oak-aged Chardonnays often carry vanilla, caramel, toasted almonds, butterscotch, and baking spice notes, which add real depth and complexity.

-The degree to which these flavors are present depends on the length of oak aging and the type of barrels used.
+How prominent those flavors are depends on the length of oak aging and the type of barrels used.

 Flavor Profile